-- 7.1 The Company's protocol in relation to the review and release of ASX announcements (and media releases) is as follows: - (a) All price sensitive announcements are to be circulated to, reviewed and approved by all members of the Board. - (b) All members of the Board are required to provide to the Chair of the Board (or in his/her absence, the Company Secretary) with verbal or written contribution of each key announcement, prior to its release.
+- 7.1 The Company's protocol in relation to the review and release of ASX announcements (and media releases) is as follows: - (a) all price sensitive announcements are to be circulated to, reviewed and approved by all members of the Board.
+In the absence of a reply from one or more Directors, of if relevant, in the interest of time, the CEO or Chair of the Board is authorised to approve the ASX announcement.
+The announcement must also be marked as 'price sensitive' if relevant for review by the ASX in accordance with the announcement procedures of the ASX. - (b) the CEO (or in his/her absence, the COO) has the authority to review and approve non-market-sensitive announcements. - (c) Any relevant parties named in the announcement should also be given the opportunity to review the announcement prior to its release, to confirm all information is factually correct. - 7.2 The Board generally delegates the approval of urgent announcements to the CEO (or in his/her absence, the COO).

-- (c) Any relevant parties named in the announcement should also be given the opportunity to review the announcement prior to its release, to confirm all information is factually correct. - (d) The Chair of the Board (and in his/her absence, the Chair of the Audit and Risk Committee) is to be given the final signoff before release to the ASX of the announcement. - 7.2 The Board generally delegates the approval of urgent announcements to the Chair of the Board (and in his/her absence, the Chair of the Audit and Risk Committee). - 7.3 The Company Secretary will generally circulate drafts of announcements to the Board before they are released to the ASX. - 7.4 The Board, through the ASX Market Announcement Office platform, receives copies of all announcements promptly after they have been made.
+- 7.3 The CEO or Company Secretary will generally circulate drafts of announcements to the Board before they are released to the ASX. - 7.4 The Board, through the ASX Market Announcement Office platform, receives copies of all announcements promptly after they have been made.